-Spotlight on the CSV connector
+The CSV connector

 Introduction

-The CSV reader is an established (since October 2013) way of easily getting data into RGraph from CSV files.
+The csv reader is an established (since October 2013) way of easily getting data into RGraph from csv files.

-By using the CSV reader you can easily integrate with a database by having your database server-side script output the data in a CSV format and then use this CSV reader to fetch that file.
+By using the csv reader you can easily integrate with a database by having your database server-side script output the data in a csv format and then use this csv reader to fetch that file.

 You may find it easier to have the script that gets the data from the database produce the page and chart, but by making an extra file whose sole job is to fetch the data and print it you could use this script on other pages or offer it as a public web service.

-There's both a canvas and an SVG version of the CSV reader and those files are:
+There's both a canvas and an svg version of the csv reader and those files are:

-This is the code that creates the chart above - using the labelsAbove
+This is some example code that creates a chart - using the labelsAbove option instead of the regular labels.

 <script>

-// Call the CSV import code and have it download the sample.csv
+// Call the CSV import code and have it download the sample.csv file.

 // The csv argument to the callback function contains the contents of the